 - You are in a situation of complete destitution within the meaning of Section 49 of the Individual and Family Assistance Act (L.R.Q., c.
-A-13.1.1).

-- You have a major functional disability.

-- · You live with your child.

-- You are at least 20 weeks pregnant.

-- You are a beneficiary of the Réussir program or in the Basic Income program of the ministère de l'Emploi et de la Solidarité sociale because you have a major employment constraint.

-- You have a serious episodic disorder.
+A-13.1.1). - You have a permanent disability resulting in significant and persistent impairment. - You live with your child. - You are at least 20 weeks pregnant. - You are a beneficiary of the Réussir program or you are beneficiary in the Basic Income program of the ministère de l'Emploi et de la Solidarité sociale because you have a major employment constraint. - You have an episodic disorder.

-If you live with your parents, allowable living expenses are \$337 + 10% of your employment income, up to a maximum of \$601 per month.
+If you live with your parents, allowable living expenses are 355 + 10% of your employment income, up to a maximum of 632 per month.

-If you do not live with your parents, allowable living expenses are $$1\ 019 + 10\%$ of your employment income, up to a maximum of \$1\ 283 per month.
+If you do not live with your parents, allowable living expenses are $$1\ 071 + 10\%$ of your employment income, up to a maximum of \$1 348 per month.